tastudios4/bean-machine-volleyball-2026/README.md

 ### 3. Game 3 is a coin flip

 This is the finding only this league's format makes possible.
 In games 1 and 2 the better team (by record) won ~72-74% of the time.
-In game 3 — the same teams, same night — that dropped to **53%**, barely above a coin flip.
-Game-3 margins were also significantly tighter (mean 3.6 points vs 5.4 and 6.1; Welch p < 0.02).
+In game 3, the same teams, that dropped to **53%**, barely above a coin flip.
+Game 3 margins were also significantly tighter (mean 3.6 points vs 5.4 and 6.1).
+This could also be explained by a time constraint of the league.
+The 2 teams facing off get 1 hour to warm up, play games 1 and 2 to 25 (win by 2), and game 3 to 15.

 ![Favored team win rate by game number](charts/game3_coinflip.png)